 Understanding the complex interactions within the fisheries sectors is now more important than ever considering how globalized it is becoming.
 Local products compete on the market with a large variety of imported seafood.
 High exposure to international markets makes seafood accessibility fragile to perturbations, as shown by the covid-19 outbreak (OECD, 2020).
+Pacific halibut contribution to households' income dropped by a quarter throughout the pandemic.
+While signs of strong recovery were present in 2021 (Fry, 2021), the study calls attention to Pacific halibut sectors' exposure to external factors beyond stock condition.
 Fisheries are also at the forefront of exposure to the accelerating impacts of climate change.
 A rapid increase in water temperature of the coast of Alaska, termed the blob, is affecting fisheries (Cheung and Frölicher, 2020) and may have a profound impact on Pacific halibut distribution.